-I don’t want a viewing.
-Because the memories and impressions I leave behind are my legacy, I don’t want anyone’s last memory of me to be me lying in a box.
-Most people will look at a body at a funeral and say, “That’s not the same person,” and I tend to agree.
-I am not my body.
-Don’t mourn my body.
-Don’t dress and parade my body.
+I don't want a viewing.
+Because the memories and impressions I leave behind are my legacy, I don't want anyone's last memory of me to be some corpse lying in a box.
+A lot of people look at the body at a funeral and say, "That's not the same person," and I tend to agree.
+I am not my body, so don't mourn my body.
+Don't dress and parade my body around like a puppet show.
 I am my deeds.
 I am my actions.
 Address those, not the husk.

 It's cool with me if there's a service, but let's keep the sadness to a minimum and let's not try to see how bummed out we can make everyone, okay?

 A family friend had what I hear was the mother of all cool funerals.
 He died in his seventies and was a super-fun, super-funny guy.
 His funeral reflected that.
-Family and friends told their hilarious Vince stories, salted with the bad Vince jokes he used to tell.
-He was part of a band (I believe it was some sort of Dixieland affair) and they played at the gathering.
+Family and friends told their hilarious stories of him, salted with the bad jokes he used to tell.
+He was part of a band (I believe it was some sort of Dixieland affair) and that band played at the gathering.
 There were many shenanigans.
-There was some sadness and there were some tears, but by and large the service reflected him and his legacy.
+There was some sadness and there were some tears, but by and large the service reflected the man and his legacy.
 The focus was on his life, not his death.
 And his life was awesome — his deeds and influence and stories still very much alive.

 There's enough crap in the world to feel bad about is it is.
 Let's not spend too much time bummed out by an assignment successfully completed and a deadline successfully met.

 The universe gives a flying fuck about you